Vegetable Garden Basics: Part 2 – Raised Beds Pros & Cons

-Alright…so last week, in Part 1 of my Vegetable Garden Basics series, I answered the first question you should ask when starting your very own family vegetable garden…Where should I put it?
+Alright… in Part 1 of my Vegetable Garden Basics series, I answered the first question you should ask when starting your very own family vegetable garden…Where should I put it?
 Today I’m going to try to answer the next question…Should I build raised beds … or just plant my veggies directly in the ground?

 Should I build raised beds … or just plant directly into the ground?